juju-solutions/tupperware/reactive-charming-details.md

 docker image to the layer-docker charm by using `charm compose` and also uses the reactive framework.
 The
 [layer-docker-nginx charm](https://github.com/juju-solutions/layer-docker-nginx)
-can be found on github.method
+can be found on github.

 ## The reactive directory
 Inside the reactive directory of the layer-docker-nginx charm is a file